-Did you know that your dog’s food can help keep him cool, among other things?
-In this article, we will show you how to use cooling foods for dogs to manage allergies, balance energy, and regulate body temperature.
+Did you know the food you feed to your dogs and cats can help keep them cool, among other things?
+In this article, we will show you how to use cooling foods for dogs to manage allergies, balance energy, and regulate body temperature, as well as information on cooling or warming your pup when they need it.

 When we say that food fuels life, we mean it quite literally.
 The right dog food gives your pooch the nutrients that his body needs to function and thrive, but your pet's diet might be helpful in more ways than you know.